Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 Pay Attention to Depth Changes

 Bass frequently relate to transitions in depth.
-A shallow flat that falls into a deeper channel can be a productive ambush point.
+A shallow flat that drops into a deeper channel can be a classic ambush point.
 So can a submerged hump, a ledge, a drop-off, or the edge of a ditch.
-These transitions help bass move between feeding and resting areas with minimal effort.

 Use Shade as a Clue